-EAL Level 2 Award in Employment Rights and Responsibilities for new Entrants into the Science, Engineering and Manufacturing Sectors (QCF)
+EAL Level 2 Award in Employment Rights and Responsibilities for new Entrants into the Science, Engineering and Manufacturing Sectors (QCF) QCF qualification ref no: 600/0290/6 Credit value: 5 credits Training hours: 41

 1b.
 ERR is covered by completion of the Employment Rights and Responsibilities unit which is embedded within the City & Guilds and EAL competency qualifications in the framework.
 The Apprentice must elect to complete this unit as part of the competency qualification.
 This unit has been specifically developed to cover all nine national outcomes for ERR.
 ERR will automatically be evidenced at certification by the achievement of the qualification.
 For this pathway the competency qualification is the Level 3 Level 3 NVQ Certificate in Rail Engineering Traction and Rolling Stock (QCF) and the additional unit required is Employment Rights and Responsibilities in the Passenger Transport Sector.
 Evidence of completion of this unit is required for certification of the framework.